hashicorp/terraform-provider-google/website/docs/r/bigquery_table.html.markdown

     expected to be the short name, for example "Production".

 * `allow_resource_tags_on_deletion` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html))
     This field is in beta.
-Whether or not to allow table deletion when there are still resource tags attached.
+If set to true, it allows table deletion when there are still resource tags attached.
 The default value is false.

 <a name="nested_external_data_configuration"></a>The `external_data_configuration` block supports: